 Some experts predict that solar power costs will reach parity with fossil fuel power cost throughout most of the world within several years.
 Given its renewable and non-polluting nature, rapidly decreasing cost, and political and social pressure to address climate change issues, demand will continue to increase for solar power.

 The Solar Power Topics package provides information on a variety of solar power topics of general interest to the American public.
-Information from a number of sources is provided, including links to videos that have been produced spcifically by Our World of Energy for broadcast television.
+Key references are provided that can be used to find more detailed information.